julie-is-late/TensorFlow-Signal-Processing/README.md

 ## Convolution

 This brings us to our last network, convolution.
+One of the side benefits of using this convolutional network is that the middle hidden layer can be significantly smaller than it was on the linear and nonlinear networks.
+Where the previous networks needed 1000 inner nodes, this network only needs 50.
+This drastically cuts back on the time needed to train the network.
 I generated testing testing results as I trained the network so we could see what effect the increased training levels had on it.

 ```python
                           mse                    rmse                                 std